newcity/newcity-wp-shortcodes/README.md

 Allows the enqueuing of javascript files that are stored in the theme folder's `local-scripts` folder.
 This is a more secure alternative to allowing script code to be pasted directly into the content field.

+By default, this shortcode will look for the script named in the `source` attribute in the folder set as the default on the plugin settings page.
+This folder can be overridden using the `path` attribute, but all script paths must be located inside the current theme's folder.

 ### Inline Media Shortcode